garrandall/popular-music-data/tracks/our-night-shaun-cassidy.md

 And this will be our night
 This will be our night
-And i know that we can do it
+And I know that we can do it
 Do it till we get it right
 And this will be our night
 This will be our night
-And i know that we can do it
+And I know that we can do it
 Do it if it takes all night

 But there's never been a time